demiculus/demiculus.github.io/about.md

 ### Projects

-- [Katan.io](http://katan.io/): Inspired by the Catan boardgame.
-Has 60+ hours played daily.
+- [Katan.io](http://katan.io/): Inspired by the Catan boardgame we developed a web based boardgame which has 60+ hours played daily.
-- [Summoner.tech](https://www.youtube.com/watch?v=yzPpbQhXYU8): Using Unity3d with vuforia SDK we developed an agumented reality dragon egg hatching game where inputs are givin using physical cards at [Launch Hackathon](https://launch.co/)
+- [Summoner.tech](https://www.youtube.com/watch?v=yzPpbQhXYU8): Using Unity3d with vuforia SDK we developed an agumented reality dragon egg hatching game where inputs are given using physical cards at [Launch Hackathon](https://launch.co/)
 - [Wayback Forward](https://www.youtube.com/watch?v=oipc7cbogy0): Using archive.org's public APIs, [Greg](https://twitter.com/@glindahl) & I constructed a visualization that shows when webpages saved in the Wayback changed in major and minor ways, and why the Wayback crawled them.
 - [Run](https://www.youtube.com/watch?v=fRMItUbDcws): In [GGJ](https://globalgamejam.org/) [@ Facebook HQ](https://www.facebook.com/Facebook-HQ-166793820034304/) we developed a minimalistic dodging game using [Oculus Rift](https://www.oculus.com/) & [unity3d](https://unity3d.com/).
 - Won [espn hackathon](https://www.instagram.com/p/BAqak6nNwhw/) with an app called Nubee that helps erase the confusion new football fans have regarding the rules of the game.
-- Won [t-hackathon](http://odtuteknokent.com.tr/tr/haber/t-hackathonda-abd-yolculari-belli-oldu) with ReadTweet app where the app filters Twitter according to your own interests.
+- Won [t-hackathon](http://odtuteknokent.com.tr/tr/haber/t-hackathonda-abd-yolculari-belli-oldu) with ReadTweet app where the app filters Twitter according to users own interests.
-- Insta archive: An app where you can use Instagram as Pinterest.
-App lets you categorize, tag and save images in the categories you've created.
+- Insta archive: An app where user can use Instagram as Pinterest.
+It lets you categorize, organize, tag and save images in the folders you've created.
 - Cozy: A location based social network for METU.
 - Whatsmypass: An unhackable easy to use password manager.